percona/percona-server/doc/source/security/encrypting-doublewrite-buffers.rst

 are encrypted as well.
 The key which was used to encrypt the InnoDB system tablespace is also used to encrypt the doublewrite buffer.

-|Percona Server| encrypts the ``parallel doublewrite buffer`` with the respective
+|Percona Server| encrypts the ``doublewrite buffer`` with the respective
 tablespace keys.
-Only encrypted tablespace pages are written as encrypted in the parallel doublewrite buffer.
+Only encrypted tablespace pages are written as encrypted in the doublewrite buffer.
 Unencrypted tablespace pages will be written as unencrypted.

  .. variable:: innodb_parallel_dblwr_encrypt